A colourful, characterful harbour town between Portofino and the Apennines

 Luxury holidays in Rapallo offer you the chance to relax, unwind and immerse yourself in the laid back side of Italy.
 It’s a picturesque town full of wonderful architecture, quiet squares and winding historic streets.
 When it comes to dining you’ll be spoilt for choice, with Italy’s famous delicacies on offer around every corner.
 After dinner head to a chic bar along the water front and listen to the sounds of the waves in the harbour with a cocktail or fine Italian wine in hand.

 Whoever you’re travelling with, at Sovereign we’ll help you get the best from your holidays with our carefully selected range of hotels.
-Stay at the Excelsior Palace for a romantic trip with beautiful views of the ocean and picturesque harbour, a sparkling infinity pool and pretty terraces where you can soak up the sun as you order drinks and snacks straight to your lounger.
+Stay at the Excelsior Palace for a romantic trip with beautiful views of the Mediterranean and picturesque harbour, a sparkling infinity pool and pretty terraces where you can soak up the sun as you order drinks and snacks straight to your lounger.

 Direct flights from the UK to Genoa (usually the best airport for Liguria) take approximately two hours.